All Episodes

 He tells the Columbus Dispatch, quote, the Republican Party has been hijacked by the religious fanatics that, in my opinion, aren't a whole lot different than Osama bin Laden and a lot of other religious nuts around the world.

-Which moved the Columbus Dispatch to ask if that meant the sixty-two percent of Ohioans who voted to ban gay marriage were unAmerican.
+He also, by the way, happened to say that the practice of denying homosexuals equal rights is un-American, which moved the Columbus Dispatch to ask if that meant the 62% of Ohioans who voted to ban gay marriage were un-American.

 That's 1-800-282-2882.

-You can log on to at Rush Limbaugh.com.
+You can log on to at rushlimbaugh.com.

-Uh Byron, hi, I'm Paul W. Smith.
+Byron, hi, I'm Paul W. Smith.

 Nice meeting you.

-The poor guy's just dying for attention to dying to get himself in the news on things, and so now he's doing this uh forgetting all about echelon, forgetting all about everything that he used to do in his administration used to do, or when he was in the Clinton administration.
+And so now he's doing this, forgetting all about echelon, forgetting all about everything that he used to do and his administration used to do, or when he was in the Clinton administration.

-A lot of them, all of them were against the war in Iraq from the get go.
+A lot of them, all of them, were against the war in Iraq from the get-go.

 And a lot of them were against the war in Afghanistan.

-Um but they believe it very much, and they've been consistent all the way through.
+Now, that's a very, very fringe, non-mainstream position, but they believe it very much, and they've been consistent all the way through.

 But haven't they noticed that it's not working?

-Well, you know, you you would think so.
+Well, you know, you would think so.

-Uh so they're getting very, very frustrated and and and but their problem is they don't really know what to do.
+But their problem is they don't really know what to do.

 And this was in the post story.

-Now Pelosi's tried to say that was a great thing, and it showed you how Democrats were open to differing points of view, but what it really showed you is they don't know what to do.
+Now, Pelosi tried to say that was a great thing, and it showed you how Democrats were open to differing points of view, but what it really showed you is they don't know what to do.

-So I think you have a kind of a collection of of an angry base and uh and uh and a confused and frustrated leadership now.
+So I think you have a kind of a collection of an angry base and a confused and frustrated leadership now, and they're just kind of in a mess.

-Byron York is with us, uh National Review White House correspondent, and uh you can join us too at 1-800-282-2882, 1-800-282-2882.
+Byron York is with us, National Review White House correspondent, and you can join us too at 1-800-282-2882, 1-800-282-2882.

 He said an awful lot.

-I I foolishly got the entire transcript.
+I foolishly got the entire transcript.

 I don't know why I did that.

-I got to I sat through it.
+I sat through it.

 He absolutely did.